Cheapest Car Insurance in Missouri for 2026

 Cheapest Car Insurance for High-Risk Drivers in Missouri

-Missouri splits cleanly between two violation leaders.
-Auto-Owners leads clean records and texting violations; its texting rate ($79/month) matches its clean-record rate exactly.
-Travelers leads speeding (tied with Farm Bureau at $101/month), at-fault accidents ($105/month) and DUI ($112/month).
-Kemper, a nonstandard insurer, leads bad credit at $161/month, $52 below second-place GEICO ($213/month).
-Kemper does not appear in the top five for any clean-record profile, making it easy to overlook.
+Missouri splits between two violation leaders.
+Auto-Owners ranks first for clean records and texting violations; its texting rate of $79 per month matches its clean-record rate exactly.
+Travelers ranks first for speeding (tied with Farm Bureau at $101), at-fault accidents ($105) and DUI ($112).
+Kemper, a nonstandard carrier that prices for drivers with credit, record or coverage-lapse issues, ranks first for poor credit at $161 per month, $52 below second-place GEICO at $213.
+Kemper doesn't appear in the top five for any clean-record profile in Missouri, which is why it gets overlooked.
+Drivers managing multiple violations or a history of lapses can see a broader set of carrier options in MoneyGeek's rankings for high-risk drivers.

 Violation